vadimtyuryaev/RegrCoeffsExplorer/README.md

 vignette("BetaVisualizer",
          package = "RegrCoeffsExplorer")                                        # To visualize realized effect size

 vignette("OddsRatioVisualizer",                                                 # To visualize Odds Ratio

          package = "RegrCoeffsExplorer")
 ```

-## Estimation of Confidence Intervals for Objects Fitted Using LASSO Regression
+## A note on estimation of Confidence Intervals for objects fitted using regularized regression

 It is imperative to to gain a comprehensive understanding of the
-post-selection inference rationale and methodologies (Hastie,
+post-selection inference (Hastie, Tibshirani, and Wainwright 2015)
-Tibshirani, and Wainwright 2015) prior to the generation and graphical
+rationale and methodologies prior to the generation and graphical
 representation of confidence intervals for objects fitted via the
 Elastic-Net Regularized Generalized Linear Models.
 Please, kindly
 consult the hyperlinks below containing the designated literature and